• Home

 Transparent Labs Whey as best protein powder

-Our tester found the instructions clear and easy to read, too.
-She followed the directions and said that after shaking it for 60 seconds, the result was super smooth and not grainy.
+Our tester thought the instructions were easy to follow.
+After shaking it for 60 seconds, the texture came out super smooth, with no graininess at all.
 “The mix has a small foam layer at the top, however, it wasn’t super thick,” Kayla noted.
 “I used 8 ounces of water and this seemed to be a good consistency.
-I think anything over 10 [ounces] would be too watery.”
+I think anything over 10 ounces would be too watery.”
 She rated the whey protein isolate a 5 out of 5 for mixing well.

-Kayla likes to prioritize flavor along with protein to calorie ratio.
-“With this product having 28 grams of protein and only 130 calories, you might start to worry that it’s going to lack in taste.
+Kayla likes to prioritize flavor along with protein to calorie ratio, saying: “With this product having 28 grams of protein and only 130 calories, you might wonder if it’s going to lack in taste.
 This brand leaves you with zero disappointment.”
 She described it as having a slight sweetness that is not overwhelming, and a frothy, slightly fully body texture to it, something like a milky consistency, rating it a 5 out of 5 for taste, and a 3 out of 5 for sweetness.

-She also shared that she felt great after testing this protein powder.
-“Usually, whey protein isn’t a problem for me, but if it’s too thick I can feel full and sluggish.
+Our tester also shared that she felt great after testing this protein powder.
+“Usually, whey protein isn’t a problem for me, but if it’s too thick, I can feel full and sluggish.
 With this mixture, I felt great, and didn’t have any tummy issues that I sometimes do with plant or casein products.”

 This product is also sweetened with stevia.
 This isn’t necessarily a negative thing, however, stevia may not work for everyone.